 About Workforce Pell

 Workforce Pell Grants expand federal financial aid to cover short-term workforce training programs that prepare students for high-skill, high-wage and in-demand jobs.
 This extension of Pell Grant eligibility to learners and workers who want to pursue short-term training was enacted by Congress through H.R.
 1 of 2025.
-The U.S. Department of Education will begin accepting applications from training providers interested in using Workforce Pell on July 1, 2026.
-Federal rulemaking to finalize program regulations is ongoing, so the following information is subject to change as final regulatory guidance is published.
+The U.S. Department of Education began accepting applications from training providers interested in using Workforce Pell in Summer 2026.

 Next steps for training providers